-Total production expenses in Bent County fell by 23% between 1990 and 1999, but cash receipts from marketings decreased by 10% over the same period.
-The total value of inventory change fell from \$554,000 in 1990 to \$515,000 in 1999.
-Total cash receipts and other income declined by 4% over the decade, going from \$61.1 million in 1990 to \$58.8 million in 1999.
-Large decreases were observed for all net income categories.
-Total net income including corporate farms and total net farm proprietors' income each fell by 101% and total farm labor and proprietors' income fell by 74% in the 1990-1999 period.
-Bent County comprised 8% of the regional total production expenses in 1999, 7% of the total cash receipts from marketings and 6% of the total cash receipts and other income.
+Huerfano County income and expense totals between 1990 and 1999 show a turn for the worse.
+Total cash receipts from marketings decreased by 1% in the period, while a 45% increase in production expenses was observed.
+The value of inventory change went from -\$140,000 in 1990 to -\$261,000 in 1999.
+Total cash receipts and other income grew by 19% for the period.
+However, total net income including corporate farms decreased by 497% over the period, whereas the total net farm proprietors' income decreased by 446%.
+Total farm labor and proprietors' income fell by 241% for the 1990s.
+Huerfano County accounted for between 1% and 2% for total cash receipts from marketings, total production expenses, and total cash receipts and other income regionwide in 1999.

-9.6 Agricultural Income and Expenses Conclusion
+9.6 Agricultural Income and Expense Conclusion